panaturbo/testrepo2/bin/dig/dig.rst

    are ignored when this is set.

 ``+[no]https[=value]``
-   This option indicates whether to use DNS-over-HTTPS (DoH) when querying name servers.
+   This option indicates whether to use DNS over HTTPS (DoH) when querying name servers.
 When this option is in use, the port number defaults to 443.
    The HTTP POST request mode is used when sending the query.